mazinbersy/Structured-ASIC/README.md

 ### Overall Conclusion

 Across all experiments, annealing effort scales smoothly with solution quality, and no single sharp “knee” dominates the frontier.
-However, **α = 0.92, N = 200, T₀ = 100, and P_refine = 0.50** consistently offer the best balance of placement quality and runtime, making them the recommended default SA configuration for this flow.
+It would be expected to see a knee on the temperature diagram, but in retrospect, this was because of how low we ran our temperature at.
+However, **α = 0.92, N = 200, T₀ = 100, and P_refine = 0.50** consistently offer the best balance of placement quality and runtime, making them the recommended default SA configuration for this flow (ammended in the current default config).

 ## Phase 3 — ECO, CTS and Verilog netlist generation